Guidance

 What is Ukraine Permission Extension (UPE)?

-The UPE scheme will continue to offer temporary sanctuary to Ukrainians and their eligible family members, and will:
+The UPE scheme continues to offer temporary sanctuary to Ukrainians and their eligible family members, and:

 The scheme opened for applications on 4 February 2025.
 Further information about eligibility and entitlements can be found in Home Office guidance: Applying to the Ukraine Permission Extension scheme.

-To ensure that Ukrainians who are still in Homes for Ukraine sponsorship arrangements are supported as they transition to living independently, the government is extending thank you payments for 18 months to reflect the permission period granted under the UPE scheme.
-Sponsors/hosts will need to apply for thank you payments to continue when a guest’s Homes for Ukraine permission expires.
+To ensure that Ukrainians who are still in Homes for Ukraine sponsorship arrangements are supported as they transition to living independently, the government is extending thank you payments to reflect the 18-month permission period granted under the UPE scheme.
+Sponsors/hosts will need to apply for thank you payments to continue when a guest’s Homes for Ukraine permission expires or is about to expire.
 The eligibility criteria for payment are set out below.
-After this UPE period ends, thank you payments will discontinue.
+After 18 months, thank you payments will discontinue.

 There is separate guidance for guests and guidance for sponsors/hosts.